dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-What was done today:
+What was done today/over the break:
-Interaction/interpolation is glitchy...
-Completed letters F-P Almost there!
+I have completed my font!
+That means all letters and numbers are done!
+Now I just have to fix the transitions between characters.

 My Alphabet